Welcome to Northwest Montana

 We welcome guests from all parts of the US and the world.
 And since we share a border, many come from Canada, especially Alberta and British Columbia.
 To help plan your trip, we have included a currency converter on this page.

 How about a destination that gives you:

 You’ll find all these and much more in Northwest Montana’s Flathead Valley.
-Come visit and you’ll see why many visitors return here year after year.
+It’s why many visitors return year after year.